iPlantCollaborativeOpenSource/atmosphere-apiary-docs/src/project.md

 + Response 204 (application/json)

 ## Project Volumes [/project/{id}/volume]
-The Volumes attached to the Project.
+The Volumes in the Project.

 + Parameters
     + id (required, number, '1') ...
 Number `id` of the Project.